For obtaining a Grant of Probate only our fees usually start from £650 plus VAT depending upon the amount of work that is required.

-For this service, you would need to provide us with all necessary information including the values of all assets that will enable us to complete a simple inhertance tax assessment form (IHT205) and the Oath for Executors.
+For this service, you would need to provide us with all necessary information including the values of all assets that will enable us to complete a simple inhertance tax assessment form (IHT205) and a Statement of Truth for the Executors.
 We will make an application to court for the Grant and send it to you.

 - you require any advice